-As I’m writing this, it’s the middle of September.
-The weather is still warm but this is the transitionary month.
+As I’m writing this, it’s October and this is the transitionary month to the cooler temperatures.
 Temperatures start dropping at night making night time bike rides less pleasant or at the very least, more complex in terms of clothing.
 Swimming pools and oceans get brisk overnight limiting the amount of cardio activities we can do.
 Daylight savings time switches before Halloween to ensure that you see no sun when you get off work.

 The colder temperatures ramp up your metabolism making for a voracious appetite that is not satisfied with light summer salads anymore.
 The cold also warrants heavier clothes that disguise your figure, masking any weight gain that comes from the food-laden Holidays coming to intensify the positive-feedback-loop of eating-more that makes you… well… want to eat more.
 (This is why obesity is so hard to counter.
 Eating a massive meal doesn’t make you want to eat less the next day, it makes you want to eat more overall.
 It’s a vicious cycle.)